kaldi-asr/kaldi/src/pybind/doc/introduction.rst

 Kaldi Pybind is a Python wrapper for Kaldi using `Pybind11 <https://github.com/pybind/pybind11>`_.

-Kaldi Pybind is still under active development.
+It is still under active development.

 Everything related to Kaldi Pybind is put in the `pybind11 branch <https://github.com/kaldi-asr/kaldi/tree/pybind11>`_.